Carreau/phd-dissertation/parts/part2.rst

 ..
 3

 ATP-Mix buffer or simply `Mix` contains the ATP necessary for actin polymerisation.
-It is aliquoted and stored at -20°C. Kept on ice for weekly use. pH is adjusted between 7.5 and 8.0.
+It is aliquoted and stored at -20°C. Kept on ice for weekly use. pH is adjusted between to 7.4.

     - 12.0 mM ATP,
     - 20,0 mM DDT